 Berthing in ice-covered waters can be, and usually is, a long process, particularly in the Arctic where normally there are no tugs.
 When approaching a berth in ice-covered waters it is desirable (even if this is not the normal practice) to have an officer stationed on the bow to call back the distance off the wharf or pier because a variation in ice thickness (not observed from the bridge) can result in a sudden increase or decrease in the closing speed of the bow and the wharf.

-There are a multitude of considerations depending on ship size and berth type, but the aim should be to bring the ship alongside with as little ice as possible trapped between the ship and the dock face.
-It may be accomplished by landing the bow on the near end of the dock and sliding along the face (similar to landing the bow on the wall entering a lock in the Seaway), or by bringing the bow in to the desired location, passing a stout spring line, and going ahead slowly so that the wash flushes the ice out from between the dock and the ship (Figure 54).
-Frequently it is necessary to combine the two techniques (in ships of sufficient manoeuvrability it is possible to clear ice away from the wharf prior to berthing).
+There are a multitude of considerations depending on vessel size and berth type, but the aim should be to bring the vessel alongside with as little ice as possible trapped between the vessel and the dock face.
+It may be accomplished by landing the bow on the near end of the dock and sliding along the face (similar to landing the bow on the wall entering a lock in the Seaway), or by bringing the bow in to the desired location, passing a stout spring line, and going ahead slowly so that the wash flushes the ice out from between the dock and the vessel (figure 54).
+Frequently it is necessary to combine the two techniques (in vessels of sufficient manoeuvrability it is possible to clear ice away from the wharf prior to berthing).
 Care must be exercised not to damage the wharf by contact with the vessel, or by forcing ice against pilings.
-The ship itself can be damaged by forcing unbroken floes of hard ice against the unyielding facing of a solid berth.
+The vessel itself can be damaged by forcing unbroken floes of hard ice against the unyielding facing of a solid berth.

-Once the ship is secured, all efforts must be made to keep the ship alongside and not to allow ice to force its way between the ship and the dock.
-If the dock is in a river or in a strong tidal area there is nothing that will keep the ship alongside if the ice is moving.
-The prudent thing to do is to move the ship off the dock before the situation deteriorates.
+Once the vessel is secured, all efforts must be made to keep the vessel alongside and not to allow ice to force its way between the vessel and the dock.
+If the dock is in a river or in a strong tidal area there is nothing that will keep the vessel alongside if the ice is moving.
+The prudent thing to do is to move the vessel off the dock before the situation deteriorates.
 The ice conditions can change quickly when alongside a wharf and, for this reason, it is desirable to keep the engine(s) on standby at all times.

-Close-coupled towing techniques which are commonly used by European icebreakers in the Baltic Sea and in Russian waters of the Northern Sea Route, are not used in Canadian waters
+Warning: Close-coupled towing techniques which are commonly used by European icebreakers in the Baltic Sea and in Russian waters of the Northern Sea Route, are not commonly used in Canadian waters

 It is the recommended practice that the connection between vessels should incorporate a weak link, usually a lighter pendant, which will fail before the tow-line or bridle.
 In difficult ice conditions the towline should be kept as short as possible to avoid having the towing-wire pass under the ice floes, due to the weight of the wire and the catenary formed by a longer line.
 In freeing a beset tow, the towing vessel can shorten the tow-line to provide some propeller wash to lubricate the tow, but care must be exercised to avoid damaging the tow with heavy ice wash.
 Towing in ice is a special application not to be undertaken without the benefit of training and experience.